Do Go On - 483 - The Kidnapping of Alfred The Gorilla

 Here we are.

-Where we explore primates and popular culture from
+Where we explore primates in popular culture from Chimpan A

 I'm your host, Matt Stewart.

-While I was waiting, I was watching it for a couple of days go oh that's in
+While I was waiting, I was watching it for a couple of days,

-sleep for days.
-Let me just refresh it now.
-Oh no. I have to write another report about World War 2.
+I have to write another report about World War II.

 The first bones were brought here.